automerge/automerge/docs/prototype/report.md

 `Session::edit` allocates the ordinary isolated transaction actor using captured **structural heads**, then compiles selected targets in the resulting actor table.
 Dependencies retain observed excluded history; predecessors come from the selected view.
 The transaction-local range starts at its allocated start operation, not at all actor history.
 Structurally available hidden objects remain editable.
 Authoring runs on a staged clone and imports the new original change through session validation.

 `Package` is an **in-memory complete experiment export**: original native change bytes plus capture/policy/provenance, version 1.
 Restore decodes and integrates a fresh operation graph and checks the full capture.
 This is not a serialized durable envelope format.
-Session encoding is fixed at its ordinary default; text is outside this checkpoint.
+B3 captures the explicit session text encoding and preserves it on reconstruction; mismatched scopes reject.
+Code-point/UTF-8/UTF-16 are exercised; grapheme-rich-text replay remains unproven.
 Native document-only save/load retains R but **does not restore its external authority interpretation**; a test explicitly demonstrates that distinction.

 ## Commands and actual outcomes